coderkearns/livestore/README.md

     }
 })

-settings.get() // returns a non-reactive copy of the observable
+settings.get() // returns a non-reactive copy of the store

 const unsubscribe = settings.subscribe((newValue, path) => {
     console.log(`Value at path '${path}' changed to ${newValue}`)